Corbin Carroll Preview, Player Props: Diamondbacks vs. Reds

-The Arizona Diamondbacks, including Corbin Carroll (.450 on-base percentage in past 10 games, 90 points above season-long percentage), take on starter Fernando Cruz and the Cincinnati Reds at Chase Field, Saturday at 8:10 PM ET.
+Corbin Carroll -- with a slugging percentage of .625 in his past 10 games, including one home run -- will be in action for the Arizona Diamondbacks against the Cincinnati Reds, with Graham Ashcraft on the hill, on August 27 at 4:10 PM ET.

-He had a hitless showing in his previous game (0-for-2) against the Reds.
+He collected two extra-base hits in his previous game (2-for-3 with a double and a triple) against the Reds.

 Corbin Carroll Game Info & Props vs. the Reds